What is the School-Based Health Center?

 Who is on the SBHC team?

 The school nurse in each building will coordinate health services with the nurse practitioner and a physician.
 A full-time nurse practitioner will be available to assess student health status and treat illnesses.
-The NP will be on site at the Elementary School and MS/HS on a regular basis and always will be available for phone consultation with the school nurses.
+The NP will be on site at the Elementary School and Middle School/High School on a regular basis and always will be available for phone consultation with the school nurses.
 A Bassett Healthcare physician will be the nurse practitioner’s collaborating physician and will be available for consultation as needed.
-The physician also will be on site at the school at least 3 hours per week to provide direct patient services and reviews.
+The physician also will be on site at the school at least three (3) hours per week to provide direct patient services and reviews.
 A full-time Patient Care Associate will provide clerical support to the program, as well as assist families who wish to enroll in Child Health Plus.

 What does it cost to use the SBHC?